-"Factor Allocation, Informality and Transit Improvements: Evidence from Mexico City" JMP [Download PDF]
+"Factor Allocation, Informality and Transit Improvements: Evidence from Mexico City" [Download PDF]

-The presence of the informal sector in the developing world creates wedges across firms that lower Total Factor Productivity (TFP).
-This paper examines the impact of transit improvements on aggregate efficiency by studying the relationship between commuting, trade, and informality.
-To do so, I combine a rich collection of administrative microdata and exploit the construction of new subway lines in Mexico City.
-I find that transit improvements lead to a reduction in informality rates by four percentage points in nearby areas to the new stations.
-This result indicates that workers reallocate to firms with higher total factor revenue productivity (formal firms).
-I develop a spatial general equilibrium model considering both the direct effects under perfectly efficient economies and the allocative efficiency margin.
-From a first-order approximation, I provide a formula that decomposes the welfare impact of commuting/trade shocks into a "direct" effect and an allocative efficiency term.
+Can transit infrastructure improve allocative efficiency by reducing informality?
+This paper proposes a new mechanism to account for the significant gaps in marginal products of labor across plants in developing countries: the high commuting costs to transit within cities that prevent workers from accessing formal employment.
+To test this mechanism, I combine a rich collection of administrative microdata and exploit the construction of new subway lines in Mexico City.
+First, I provide evidence that firms with higher wedges (formal) concentrate in the city center, while informal firms in the outskirts.
+Second, I show that informal workers are more sensitive to commuting costs than their formal counterparts, and as a consequence, work closer to their residence.
+Third, estimating a series of difference-in-differences specifications, I find that transit improvements reduce informality rates by four percentage points in nearby areas to the new stations.
+I develop a spatial general equilibrium model considering both the direct effects under perfectly efficient economies and the allocative efficiency margin due to wedges across sectors and locations.
 I quantify and decompose the welfare gains of the new infrastructure after estimating the key elasticities of the model.
-Changes in allocative efficiency driven by the reallocation of workers to the formal sector explain approximately 13-23% of the total gains, and average real income per every dollar spent on infrastructure increases by 15% relative to a perfectly efficient economy.
+Changes in allocative efficiency driven by workers' reallocation to the formal sector explain approximately 17-25% of the total gains, and average real income per every dollar spent on the infrastructure increases by 20% relative to a perfectly efficient economy.

 "Measuring Imperfect Competition in Product and Labor Markets.
 An Empirical Analysis using Firm-level Production Data" (with Darío Tortarolo) [Download PDF] [Slides] (New version with exchange rate shocks coming soon)